 Beyond that, what will be critical to establish is the role of the injured person on the site.
-In most tourism injury cases, we’re going to be talking about “business invitees.”Legal Status of Visitor: Invitee, Licensee or Trespasser?
+In most tourism injury cases, our Fort Lauderdale premises liability attorneys know that we're going to be talking about “business invitees.”Legal Status of Visitor: Invitee, Licensee or Trespasser?

 The duty of the owner or operator of a site to the injured person depends on why the injured person is there.